qbism/q2tools-220/README.md

 Q2 compiler tools featuring ability to bsp v220 map format, automatic phong and soft spotlights, and other enhancements.
 Includes qbsp3, qvis3, qrad3, and qdata.

-Based on modifications supporting the v220 map format by XaeroX and DarkEssence distributed with the J.A.C.K. level editor.
+Originally based on modifications supporting the v220 map format by XaeroX and DarkEssence distributed with the J.A.C.K. level editor.

 # Enhancements: